Sekuraz/bachelorthesis/project/chapters/implementation.md

 The new runtime system uses one task class on all endpoints, so there is no type conversion between the runtime, the workers and the preprocessed program anymore.
-Some component of the task are not present on every endpoint though, some are hard to serialize, like the dependencies, others maker no sense to synchronize, for example the thread in which the task is executing.
+Some component of the task are not present on every endpoint though, some are hard to serialize, like the dependencies, others make no sense to synchronize, for example the thread in which the task is executing.

 This communication in implemented using MPI and uses MPI tags to distinguish between different types of messages which then lead to different handlers being called by the receiving routine of the runtime or worker nodes.